The story of MQS

 This endevaour of providing a platform to serve highly relevant calculations to tackle pressing issues in the pharma, biotech and chemicals industries has not been possible with the help of many mentors, fellow companions and supporters along the way.

-Thank you Kristoffer, Jan, Christoffer, Urs, Lasse, Christian, Tao, Pedro Pablo, Amalie, Onur, Qiqi, Nuno, Jean-Claude, Devanshu, Rasmus, Bruna, Matus, Adam, Ruth, Joao, Tom, Tomasz, Christopher, Tobias, Laura, Seyed, Martin, Maëva and Kim.
+Thank you Kristoffer, Jan, Christoffer, Urs, Lasse, Christian, Tao, Pedro Pablo, Amalie, Onur, Qiqi, Nuno, Jean-Claude, Devanshu, Rasmus, Bruna, Matus, Adam, Henrik, Ruth, Joao, Tom, Tomasz, Christopher, Tobias, Laura, Seyed, Martin, Maëva and Kim.